AzureCosmosDB/azure-cosmos-mcp-server-samples/python/README.md

 # Azure Cosmos DB MCP Server

-**The first Python-based MCP (Model Context Protocol) server for Azure Cosmos DB** - enabling Claude Desktop to interact directly with your Cosmos DB databases through natural language.
+**The first Python-based MCP (Model Context Protocol) server for Azure Cosmos DB** - enabling Claude Desktop to interact directly with your Azure Cosmos DB databases through natural language.

 ## What is this?

 This project allows Claude Desktop (Anthropic's AI assistant) to:
-- Query your Cosmos DB databases using SQL-like syntax
+- Query your Azure Cosmos DB databases using SQL-like syntax
 - Explore data schemas and relationships
 - Analyze your data patterns
 - Help you understand your database structure

-Think of it as giving Claude "hands" to touch and explore your Cosmos DB data while you chat with it!
+Think of it as giving Claude "hands" to touch and explore your Azure Cosmos DB data while you chat with it!

 ## Table of Contents
 - [Prerequisites](#prerequisites)